 Cognitive linguistics has had from its very inception as its buzzwords conceptual metaphors and metonymies, image schemas and blending.
 These signposts gave rise to new topics and methodologies which are gradually pushing conceptual metaphors and metonymies out of the limelight opening the stage for vigorous research into how conceptual metaphors and metonymies interact and motivate grammatical structures, discourse types, communication processes, and overall structuring of human knowledge and behaviour.

-- the impact of figuration on levels of linguistic analysis (morphology, lexis, syntax, semantics, pragmatics);
+- the impact of figuration on levels of linguistic analysis (morphology, lexis, syntax, semantics, pragmatics) and grammar;

-- the impact of figuration on various types of discourse: politics, economics, business, media, public sphere, advertising, story-telling, narrative, law, science, medicine, healthcare, illness, education, poetry, sports, religion, etc.;
+- the impact of figuration on discourse types: politics, economics, public sphere, narrative, medicine, education, etc.;

-- corpus-based, experimental and multivariate statistical approaches to figuration;
+- corpus-based, experimental and multivariate approaches to figuration;

-- diachronic and sociocultural approaches to figuration; figuration and language change and variation;
+- diachronic and sociocultural approaches to figuration, language change and variation;

 - figuration and ideology;